pytorch-ignite/code-generator/templates/single/README.md

 > **💡 TIP**
 >
-> To adapt the generated code structure quickly, there are TODOs in the files that are needed to be edited.
+> To quickly adapt to the generated code structure, there are TODOs in the files that are needed to be edited.
 > [PyCharm TODO comments](https://www.jetbrains.com/help/pycharm/using-todo.html) or
 > [VSCode Todo Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree)
-> can easily help you detect them.
+> can help you find them easily.

 - Edit `datasets.py` for your custom datasets and dataloaders.
 - Edit `models.py` for your custom models.